bitwiseman/yinyango/README.md

 - Simplify gotools mess.
 - Message about user shown in menu.
 - Make better games loading list.
+- Make sub-navmenu for game including loading and infos.

 ## Bugs to fix: